-Home and sanctuary was an old, tired, 14' travel trailer that I had towed, by the grace of God, down the steep, western-sloped terrain and onto a relatively flat spot.
+Home and sanctuary was an old, tired, 14' travel trailer that I had fearfully towed over the lumps and pasture, by the grace of God, down the steep, western-sloped terrain and onto a relatively flat spot.
 I set it up there and built a small redwood porch just outside the door.
 I had no electricity, no running water, no gas, no on-grid utilities of any kind.
 I showered buck naked outside in the sunshine or in the rain, using solar-heated water from a primitive clear plastic bag that was painted black on one side, and shooed away the unabashed does with their shamelessly-curious, round, brown eyes.

 For water I’d drive to a natural spring a half-mile away to fill, with my trusty siphon hose, old, glass, five-gallon water jugs that I had rescued from some going-out-of-business second-hand store.
 Today they’d call that recycling.
 I called it, and the old, dilapidated, crock-style water cooler I'd scrounged, a blessing.

 I heated the place in the winter by way of a precious, antique, kerosene lantern placed on a settee table.
 The chimney style, round-wick lamp put out a surprising amount of heat.
 It would hold five hours or so worth of fuel and when it ran out I would dash outside to refill it regardless of the cold and the wind-driven, fierce, horizontal rain.
 Often, by the time I had it refilled and lighted, it seemed that I had lost all the precious heat that it had previously stored in my simple, yet oh-so cozy, home.